Skip to content

 The incisions are strategically positioned considering short hair: at the hairline margin using a trichophytic technique, in the natural folds of the ear, and behind the ear.
 Once healed, they are practically imperceptible even with very short hair.
 The submental scar is located in a natural fold under the chin.

-Is the beard compromised after the lifting?
+Is the beard compromised after the facelift?

 No, when the surgeon plans the incisions respecting the beard line.
 I meticulously map the hair follicles before surgery to ensure that the skin redraping does not displace the beard to unnatural positions.
 The beard can be shaved normally after complete healing.